A Short Guide to Mining Safety Equipment

 Making sure that all workers have access to the required PPE for their particular tasks is an absolute necessity in underground mines.
 These safety products include:

-Protective Clothing
+1. Protective Clothing

 Protective clothing must be robust enough to protect workers from the mine environment and highly visible in poor lighting conditions to keep workers protected.

-Work Gloves
+2. Work Gloves

 Proper hand protection depends on the specific tasks being performed, but all work gloves should provide sufficient puncture resistance and abrasion resistance to keep workers hands free from harm.

-Footwear
+3. Footwear

 Modern protective footwear offers miners many options to choose from, in terms of protective strength, stability and insulation.
 Mine personnel should replace their protective footwear, at least annually, to maximize their comfort and safety.

-Hard Hats & Eye Protection
+4. Hard Hats & Eye Protection

 Hard hats and eye protection are PPE items of absolute necessity that most people take for granted.
-But moden PPE includes a number of small but important technical advancements that go a long way to helping workers feel safe and comfortable.
+But modern PPE includes a number of small but important technical advancements that go a long way to helping workers feel safe and comfortable.

 For example, many miners now prefer hard hats with integrated face shields over traditional protective eyewear.
 Also, hard hats are now available with more features than ever before, so workers can adjust their water protection, ventilation or illumination as they see fit.

-Respiratory Protection
+7. Respiratory Protection

 Dust exposure, flying particles and grinding residues present major risks, so all mine workers should have access to the face masks, respirators or self-contained breathing equipment required to work safely around such hazards.